anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This document describes the following methods for extending RDAP by registered extensions:

 1. JSON Names - The most common extension point for RDAP is the definition of new JSON Names.
-Guidance is provided here in regard to [@!RFC7480] and [@!RFC9083].
+Guidance for JSON Names is provided in this document with regard to [@!RFC7480] and [@!RFC9083].
 1. Query Paths - New lookups and searches are defined using URL paths.
 This document clarifies the practice as described in [@!RFC9082].
 1. Query Parameters - Many queries use URL query parameters to scope and/or enhance RDAP results.
 This document clarifies the practice as described in [@!RFC9082].
-1. HTTP Headers - Some extensions may use HTTP headers not explicitly enumerated by [@!RFC7480].
+1. HTTP Headers - Some extensions may use HTTP headers or header parameters not explicitly enumerated by [@!RFC7480].
 1. Object Classes - Extensions may define new types of objects to be queried.
 This document clarifies this method as described in [@!RFC9082] and [@!RFC9083].

-This document does not describe the usage of URL matrix parameters.
-There are no known RDAP extensions that use matrix parameters, and matrix parameters MUST NOT be used in RDAP extensions because they are not widely implemented in the broader web architecture and have the potential to interfere with query parameters and query paths.

 Additionally, this document updates the IANA registry practices for RDAP.
 See (#iana_considerations).